(1) How is it determined which services can be properly delegated and which cannot?

 However, the overriding concern of Rule 7 is to ensure the best care for the patient (see also Principle 1).
 Therefore, ophthalmologists are not required to delegate at all; they may perform all services themselves.
 Moreover, the fact that a particular service under state law is permitted to be performed by others does not require ophthalmologists to delegate it to particular individuals, if doing so would not be in the best interests of the patient.
 Ophthalmologists may, but need not, delegate services, depending on their discretionary professional judgment about the individual's skills and the interests of the patient, among other factors.

-Dr. M has delegated refractions to the optometrist and visual field plotting to the assistant.
-Under most, if not all, state laws, these tasks are not within the "unique competence" of the ophthalmologist; therefore, apart from any special local regulation, Dr. M is free to delegate such services under adequate supervision.
+Dr. Morris has delegated refractions to the optometrist and visual field plotting to the assistant.
+Under most, if not all, state laws, these tasks are not within the "unique competence" of the ophthalmologist; therefore, apart from any special local regulation, Dr. Morris is free to delegate such services to individuals with competent training and under adequate supervision.
 Other tasks that frequently are permitted to be delegated to auxiliaries are taking the patient's history, visual acuity testing, measuring eye pressure, administration of topical medication, and nursing care.
 While some auxiliaries, such as optometrists, may perform these functions independently, when they work under the supervision of an ophthalmologist, the ophthalmologist is subject to Rule 7.

-In this scenario, Dr. P appears to have adopted an unethical practice pattern.
+In this scenario, Dr. Peterson appears to have adopted an unethical practice pattern.
 It is ethical for an ophthalmologist to delegate the acquisition of the data required for the preoperative history and physical, however the surgical planning and synthesis of information prior to surgery must be done by the operating ophthalmologist.
-The surgeon must discuss the findings and recommendations with the patient in advance rather than meeting the patient moments before the surgery begins.
-Additionally, Dr. M appears to have dispensed with the informed consent process, in violation of Code of Ethics Rule 2, by substituting paper forms in the mail.
-The patient’s only apparent opportunity to ask questions about the procedure of Dr. M is in the waiting area in front of the other patients scheduled for surgery on the same day.
+The surgeon must discuss the findings and recommendations with the patient in advance of surgery rather than meeting the patient moments before surgery begins.
+Additionally, Dr. Peterson appears to have dispensed with the informed consent process, in violation of Code of Ethics Rule 2, by substituting paper forms in the mail.
+The patient’s only apparent opportunity to ask questions about the procedure of Dr. Peterson is in the waiting area in front of the other patients scheduled for surgery on the same day.

-Dr. M defends his practice by saying that he “spot checks” his delegatees’ work to assure appropriate assessments are being made and that examining each patient prior to surgery is “simply not practical”.
+Dr. Peterson defends his practice by saying that he “spot checks” his delegatees’ work to assure appropriate assessments are being made and that examining each patient prior to surgery is “simply not practical”.
 Code of Ethics Rule 7, Delegation of Services, clearly approves delegation to those who are legally qualified to provide the delegated services; however, Rule 6, Pretreatment Assessment, does not allow for “spot checking, but requires oversight on the part of the operating ophthalmologist.
-Ophthalmologists are responsible for verifying the findings of the examining eye care provider before proceeding with surgery or treatment.
+Ophthalmologists are responsible for verifying the findings of the examining eye care provider before proceeding with surgery or treatment for all patients.

 “Rule 2.
 Informed Consent.
 The performance of medical or surgical procedures shall be preceded by appropriate informed consent.
 When obtaining informed consent, pertinent medical facts and recommendations consistent with good medical practice must be presented in understandable terms to the patient or to the person responsible for the patient.
 Such information should include alternative modes of treatment, the objectives, risks, and possible complications of such a treatment, and the consequences of no treatment.
 The operating ophthalmologist must personally confirm with the patient or patient surrogate their (his or her) comprehension of this information."